razvan700/concert-booking/README.md

 Added mappers from and to dto for artists and concerts.
 Ignored the lists and ids in conversion.
 Added custom exceptions for entity not found, and the exception handler.
 I will try to handle the null values of optionals within the service layer, so the controller layer stays as clean as possible.

+After adding exceptions, I noticed optionals are redundant because I can throw the exceptions from the service layer and using the global handler, they can be automatically sent to the controller.
+Not found situations will not need to be handled explicitly in the controller or on another layer with optionals.